CameronWDavis/bear-image-classifer/README.md

 npm start
 ```
 This will bring up a website from here click the upload button this will show your file system from here go to the folder where this file is stores and you can use
-images from the bear testing directory provided in these files
+images from the bear testing directory provided in these files.